taysir17/Jobify/README.md

 ## **🚀 Project Overview**

 Welcome to **Jobify**, a platform designed to streamline the recruitment process by automatically matching candidates' skills with job descriptions.
-Using AI-powered matching algorithms, it simplifies the job application process for candidates and provides recruiters with more effective candidate recommendations.
+Using matching algorithms, it simplifies the job application process for candidates and provides recruiters with more effective candidate recommendations.
 The goal is to create an efficient, user-friendly recruitment solution for both job seekers and employers.

 ---